Additional Detection of Clones Using Locally Sensitive Hashing

 where k – is the number of hash functions, that is, for example, a 6.25% probability of false-negative or false-positive activations for 256 hash functions will be obtained.
 The datasketch configuration parameter can be used to support changing the number of hash functions.

 Increasing the computation time required to compare each signature with any other signature is the final step of the LSH approach.
 As already mentioned in work [5], such a technique as banding is used (that is, banding – encirclement, binding, unification).
 The technique consists in the fact that all hash values for each tile from the set that make up the matrix are divided into b columns, each of which in turn consists of r rows.
 This is followed by consideration of document D1 to pair candidates with another document D2.
 At the same time, it is necessary that each row of the defined range D1 coincides with each row of the corresponding range in D2.
 If this happens, the documents will be considered pairs of candidates and fall into the same hash segment.
-However, you will have to choose the value for b and r yourself, in relation to the configurable LSH implementation.
+However, you will have to choose the value for and yourself, in relation to the configurable LSH implementation.
 At the same time, you should always pay attention to how these values affect the similarity threshold.
 On the contrary, datasketch works, allowing you to determine the desired threshold, thanks to the automatic calculation of the correct values of these parameters.

 To visually confirm the operation of the LIIRD and the use of its extension LSH, a demonstration of the results of the experiments is presented.
 All studies for the authenticity of the experiment were carried out on an experimental machine with the following configuration (although somewhat outdated): memory – 32 GB; processor – Intel Xeon E5-2650 v2 @2.6GHz.
 Despite the fact that the experiment was carried out on rather outdated equipment, as of today, the time spent turned out to be quite significant.